Last updated 16th September, 2025

 Block paving is a common pavement option which uses layered bricks to create a decorative pathway.

-Concrete driveways are a type of block paving, which are simply made up of concrete slabs.
+Concrete driveways are a type of block paving simply made up of concrete slabs.
 On average, concrete driveway costs are around £60 per square metre, so the overall price will depend on the size of your driveway.

 There are two different types of resin driveway – resin-bound and resin-bonded.
 The cost of resin driveway installation will be heavily dependent on which option you choose.